jborza/jborza.github.io/_posts/2020-07-12-solitaire-cli.md

 ### Adding color to curses

-If we add a bit of color, the player will have have an easier time distinguishing 4♣ and 4♥ (four of spades and four of hearts).
-Ncurses supports colors in the terminal.
+If we add a bit of color, the players will have have much easier time distinguishing 4♣ and 4♥ (four of spades and four of hearts).
+Fortunately, Ncurses supports colors in the terminal.
 I've used a [tutorial by Jim Hall](https://www.linuxjournal.com/content/programming-color-ncurses) to get up to speed with the basics.

 There are only eight basic colors supported by the console - black, red, green, yellow, blue, magenta, cyan, white.
 Then we have to define a color pair with `init_pair(index, foreground, background)`.
 You can also pass `-1` as a color this function to use the default value.